holographxyz/holograph-protocol/docs/DVN_CONFIGURATION.md

 ## Verification

 Check configuration at [LayerZero Scan](https://layerzeroscan.com) by searching for your FeeRouter address.
-DVN settings should show "LayerZero Labs + Polyhedra" under Security Stack.
+DVN settings should show the configured DVN under Security Stack.

 ## Troubleshooting

-**Messages not delivered**: DVNs not configured
+**Messages not delivered**: DVN not configured
-**"DVN not configured for this chain"**: Update Base DVN addresses in `script/config/DeploymentConstants.sol`
 **Bridge failures**: Check trusted remotes are set via `make configure-*`
+**Base mainnet**: Currently using Dead DVN - monitor LayerZero docs for official DVN release